bbc/psammead/packages/components/psammead-brand/README.md

 ## Description

 The `Brand` component provides the BBC service logo (as SVG), nested inside a styled span, link and div.
-The link is currently hardcoded to "https://www.bbc.co.uk/news". `Brand` takes a `brandName` and an `svg` as prop. `brandName` is passed to a [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/VisuallyHiddenText) component, nested inside Brand.
-Note that this does not currently affect the branding itself, which always renders as `BBC NEWS`. `svg` is passed to an svg container inside the `Brand`.
+The link is currently hardcoded to "https://www.bbc.co.uk/news". `Brand` takes a `brandName` and an `svg` as props. `brandName` is passed to a [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/VisuallyHiddenText) component, nested inside Brand.
+Note that this does not currently affect the branding itself, which always renders as `BBC NEWS`. `group` in the `svg` is passed to an svg container inside the `Brand`.

 ## Installation